Richard Harpin

-Richard David Harpin (born 10 September 1964) is a British entrepreneur, investor, and author.
-He founded HomeServe in 1993 and served as its Chief Executive until 2023.
+Sir Richard David Harpin (born 10 September 1964) is a British entrepreneur, investor and author.
+He founded HomeServe in 1993 and served as its chief executive until 2023.

 Harpin is also founder of the investment fund Growth Partner and owns Business Leader, a peer-to-peer community for entrepreneurs in the UK.
 In 2024, The Sunday Times Rich List estimated his family net worth at £670 million.
 In July 2025, he published How to Make a Billion in 9 Steps which debuted in its first week as a Sunday Times bestseller.

 Early life and education

 Harpin was born in Huddersfield, West Yorkshire, and grew up in Northumberland.
 His father was a civil servant, and his mother was an occupational therapist.
 His paternal great-grandparents owned and operated a wool recycling mill.

 Harpin attended the Royal Grammar School in Newcastle and later graduated from the University of York with a bachelor's degree in economics.
 As a student, he sold conkers to classmates and operated a mail-order business for fishing tackle and earrings.
 At York, he launched a student magazine, Connect.